-ONE YEAR GO ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 5 LONG TERM FINANCIAL SUSTAINABILITY Achieving Greater Fiscal Resilience and Long Term Fiscal Sustainability oility To increase the introducing madevelopment and optimizing and optimizing mand optimizing mand optimizing and optimizing mand op To increase the city's revenue base, consider implementing fee increases for services, introducing new fees or taxes, and applying for grants.
+ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 5 Achieving Greater Fiscal Resilience and Long Term Fiscal Sustainability To increase the city's revenue base, consider implementing fee increases for services, introducing new fees or taxes, and applying for grants.
 Encouraging new construction and development projects can boost property tax revenues.
 Engaging in public-private partnerships and optimizing operational efficiency are also effective strategies.
 On-Going TDB Community Development We have adopted Resolution 6592-2024 which raised permit fees for construction by about 18-20 percen.
 We also passed through Council in November 2024, a resolution to raise building valuations, which in-directly raises permit fees.
-8 Update of Impact Fees and More Information 5 ACTION PLAN z Status Timeline Department Responsible Additional Notes The staff will I The staff will undertake a comprehensive review of the 2021 impact fee study to determine whether the fee requires an update or if a complete new study should be conducted. rmine on-going Still to be determined Building / Community Development The cost range for an update is between \$50K to \$70K, depending on various impact fees and growth factors.
+8 Update of Impact Fees and More Information 5 ACTION PLAN Status Timeline Department Responsible Additional Notes The staff will undertake a comprehensive review of the 2021 impact fee study to determine whether the fee requires an update or if a complete new study should be conducted. on-going Still to be determined Building / Community Development The cost range for an update is between \$50K to \$70K, depending on various impact fees and growth factors.
 Conducting a full fee study will likely cost more, and the timeline for completing such a study-from issuing an RFP to selecting a new consultant and initiating the study-ranges from 9 months to a year.
-Last Study conducted 2019 6 Grants from Regional Bodies 5 ACTION PLAN z Status Timeline Department Responsible Additional Notes Identify Relev on joint propo ldentify Relevant Regional Funding Sources/Partner with neighboring municipalities, nonprofits, on joint proposals/Engage external grant consultants if resources are limited.
-On-going on-going All Departments City staff represenatives and alterates to regional bodies will provide monthly updates to council of upcoming grant opportunities from regional boards.
-10 Review of Zoning Codes for streamlining of permitting 5 ACTION PLAN N Status Timeline Department Responsible Additional Notes In process; Planning C Zoning Code updates In process; Planning Commission has appointed a subcommittee to evaluate Housing related Zoning Code updates In process TBD Community Development None.
+Last Study conducted 2019 Some 9 Grants from Regional Bodies 5 ACTION PLAN Status Timeline Department Responsible Additional Notes Identify Relevant Regional Funding Sources/Partner with neighboring municipalities, nonprofits, on joint proposals/Engage external grant consultants if resources are limited. , On-going on-going All Departments City staff represenatives and alterates to regional bodies will provide monthly updates to council of upcoming grant opportunities from regional boards.
+10 Review of Zoning Codes for streamlining of permitting 5 ACTION PLAN Status Timeline Department Responsible Additional Notes In process; Planning Commission has appointed a subcommittee to evaluate Housing related Zoning Code updates In process TBD Community Development None.